 These three (3) quick contrasts between the employee and entrepreneur mindsets provide some guidance you can use to identify the best fit for you.

 Differences Between the Employee & the Entrepreneur Mindset

 1. Mastermind vs. Pay for Performance

-Those with the entrepreneur mindset construct their plans to drive business success based on their own personal thoughts and opinions.
-They rest assure in their belief that the business they are creating will be successful and from this success, they will glean the rewards.
+They rest assured in their belief that the business they are creating will be successful, and from this success, they will glean the rewards.

-While they seek leadership (and certainly many are great leaders); it’a leadership under the tenets of an already defined structure, not a new visionary organization that they conceptualized on their own and bring to realization using their own personal standards, principles, and methods.
+While they seek leadership (and certainly many are great leaders), it’s leadership under the tenets of an already defined structure, not a new visionary organization that they conceptualize on their own and bring to realization using their standards, principles, and methods.

 “Respect, recognition and reward flow out of performance.” – N.R.
 Narayana

 2. Owning the Ladder vs. Climbing the Ladder

 As a visionary, entrepreneurs create and own the ladder of success for their organization.